ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 peers to exercise a greater level of control over the way their data is being transmitted.
-However, this also means that multiple instances of QuicTransport cannot be pooled, and thus do not benefit from sharing congestion control context with other potentially existing connections.
+However, this also means that multiple instances of QuicTransport cannot be pooled, and thus do not benefit from sharing congestion control context with other potentially already existing connections.
 Http3Transport [I-D.vvv-webtransport-http3] can be used in situations where such pooling is beneficial.

 When a client requests a QuicTransport to be created, the user agent establishes a QUIC connection to the specified address.
-It verifies that the the client is a QuicTransport endpoint using ALPN, and that the client is allowed to connect to the specified endpoint using `web_accepted_origins` transport parameter.
+It verifies that the the server is a QuicTransport endpoint using ALPN, and that the client is allowed to connect to the specified endpoint using `web_accepted_origins` transport parameter.
 Once the verification succeeds and the QUIC connection is ready, the client can